(Sorry bots, you'll have to work for it!)

+Why not?
 Yes, I have a PhD, but I get more enjoyment and fulfillment out of building websites.
 I may write an article about my experience at some point in the future.
 In the meantime, check out my bio for more explanation.

 2) But don't you want to be a professor?

-Maybe at some point I did.
+Eh, maybe at some point I did.
 But a lot of people I've talked to are unaware that a PhD doesn't guarantee you a job as a professor.
 Here's a simple example that might illuminate why: